dymodi/dymodi.github.io/Research/Writing/Steps-Towards-a-Paper.md

   - Discover and solve the advanced problem by removing the assumptions.
 For example, if we do not assume that rider are walking at a constant speed (1m/s) indoor, the problem will become more complexity.
 * Before study, remember the following checklist:
   * Make sure the whole project (motivation, problem, solution, advanced design, evaluation) is accepted by the Professor.
+  * Every time discussing with Professor, remember to refer to the whole framework and the differences between two version of slides.

 ### 3. Study